Where the Money Goes

 Seeds Planted by the Beautiful Lives of Children Gone Too Soon Will Continue to Bloom for Others

 The research we invest in is lighting a path.
 Our seed grants have acquired follow-on funding from the National Institute of Health and other organizations.
-Our efforts have resulted in a total of $7,850,000 going to the fight against childhood brain cancer.
+Our efforts have resulted in a total of over 12 million going to the fight against childhood brain cancer.
 Watch Prayers From Maria's 2021 Sunflower Soiree Finance Speech

 $50,000 DIPG All-In Initiative/National Institute of Health